Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzVnetGatewayVpnClientIPsecParameter.md

 Dynamic: False
 ```

-### -VpnclientIPsecParam
+### -VpnClientIPsecParameter
 An IPSec parameters for a virtual network gateway P2S connection.
-To construct, see NOTES section for VPNCLIENTIPSECPARAM properties and create a hash table.
+To construct, see NOTES section for VPNCLIENTIPSECPARAMETER properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Models.Api20190201.IVpnClientIPsecParameters